-Jury Exclusion Speedy Scatback Leads Charge Upheld BY GUY BALDWIN Lane's 25-yard line.
-But after a few ATLANTA, Ga .-- The Clark College
+Jury Exclusion Speedy Scatback Leads Charge Upheld Lane Team Over Clark BY GUY BALDWIN Lane's 25-yard line, But after a few

-BY MICHAEL S. LOTTMAN BIRMINGHAM, Ala.--A three-judge federal court has ordered the Greene County jury commission to stop excluding Negroes from juries in the county.
+BY MICHAEL S. LOTTMAN

+BIRMINGHAM, Ala, -- A three-judge federal court has ordered the Greene County jury commission to stop excluding Negroes from juries in the county.

-Even though the most recent jury roll in Greene County is 32% Negro, the court ruled that there has been "systematic exclusion of Negroes ... by reason of purposeful discrimination," It ordered the jury commission to draw up a new jury list that includes a fair number of Negroes.
+Even though the most recent jury roll in Greene County is 32% Negro, the court ruled that there has been "systematic exclusion of Negroes . . . by reason of purposeful discrimination."
+It ordered the jury commission to draw up a new jury list that includes a fair number of Negroes.

-The court ruled in a suit filed almost two years ago by three Greene County residents--John Head, Willie Carter Sr., and the Rev. Percy McShan--and three civil rights workers charged with crimes--Paul M. Bokulich, George Greene, and Hubert G. Brown.
+The court ruled in a suitfiled almost two years ago by three Greene County residents--John Head, Willie Carter Sr., and the Rev. Percy McShan--and three civil rights workers charged with crimes--Paul M. Bokulich, George Greene, and Hubert G. Brown.

-(Hubert G. Brown is the given name of former SNCC Chairman H, Rap Brown.)
+(Hubert G. Brown is the given name of former SNCC Chairman H. Rap

-Although the judges ordered the county to re-do its jury list, they denied several other requests made by the suit.
-The court refused to rule that Alabama's law on qualifications for jury service is unconstitutional, and it refused to stop county prosecutors from "striking" jurors on account of race.
+Although the judges ordered the county to re-do its jury list, they denied several other requests made by the suit, The court refused to rule that Alabama's law on qualifications for jury service is unconstitutional, and it refused to stop county prosecutors from "striking" jurors on account of race.

-The judges also declined to rule that the all-white jury commission is made up in an unconstitutional manner.
+The judges also declined to rule that the all-white jury commission is made in the county is about 65%.
+The jury up in an unconstitutional manner.
 There was no proof of discrimination in the selection of the commissioners, the court said, "except that the commission in Greene County now is, and for many years has been, composed entirely of white men appointed by the governor."